streamr-dev/streamr-client-java/README.md

   </a>
 </p>

-# Java client library for Streamr
+# Streamr Java Client

 Using this library, you can easily interact with Streamr over HTTP and websocket APIs from Java-based applications.

-This library is work-in-progress.
-It is currently in a MVP stage covering a very basic subset of functionality including:
+This library covers the following functionality:

 - [Authentication](#authentication)
 - [Data signing](#signing)